openforis/sepal-doc/docs/source/team/contribute.rst

 Buttons
 """""""

-There is a ReSt role to include a button in the documentation (with or without text).
+There is a ReST role to include a button in the documentation (with or without text).

 You can find the icon you're looking for in the Font Awesome `library <https://fontawesome.com/v5.15/icons?d=gallery&p=2>`__.